manen/sui/README.md

 # `sui`

-> the signals ui library
+> the ui library made for my game [signals](https://github.com/manen/signals)
-> made for my game [signals](https://github.com/manen/signals), i separated it into its own repository to make it easier to use for other projects.
+> i separated it into its own repository to make it easier to use for other projects.

 `sui` is a small but flexible ui component library built for [`raylib`](https://github.com/manen/raylib-rs), written in Rust.